MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 ```

 ## DESCRIPTION
 This cmdlet creates a PowerShell connection to your Exchange Online organization.
-You can use this cmdlet to authenticate for REST API-backed cmdlets in the Exchange Online PowerShell V3 module, and also for all existing Exchange Online PowerShell cmdlets (remote PowerShell cmdlets).
+You can use this cmdlet to authenticate for REST API-backed cmdlets in the Exchange Online PowerShell V3 module and also for all existing Exchange Online PowerShell cmdlets (remote PowerShell cmdlets).

 ## EXAMPLES